CaptainRexPL/hillock-public/README.md

 A simple application written in spring boot.
 This repository is a public mirror since I wanted to show the progress to my friends without having to add them to the main repo.
 Since we all like to play card games like poker, I decided to create this simple project to make it easier to manage them.

+Since the production version of Hillock is meant to be private (and the frontend is not ready yet) in order to create an account you would have to request an invite code from the administrator.
+In other words, as of right now, there's not much I can show beside the swagger api docs.

 # Credits

 * CaptainRexPL